 Cyber Security managers are responsible for liasing with the executive staff of an organisation and embedding policies and risk awareness.

-Technician and compliance
+Technician and cyber compliance

-Strategy and architecture
+IT security strategy and architecture

 Strategists and architects are responsible for formulating strategies and controls to mitigate future cyber security incidents.
 You must be forward-thinking in these roles and have your finger on the pulse to pre-empt new developments.Your days will be spent designing roadmaps and interfacing with other technical teams.